master-skills/php_currency_rates/README.md

 Call from Comand line:
 php get_course.php --to=USD --from=EUR

-If --from is not specified, default is used.
+If "--from" is not specified, default is used.
 Default currency is BYN.

 Rates are imported from NBRB API.
 Check currency ISO 4217 abbreviations here: